A Survey on Bayesian Deep Learning: Probabilistic Graphical Models

 MAP, as efficient as it is, gives us only \emph{point estimates} of latent variables (and parameters).
-In order to take the uncertainty into account and harness the full power of Bayesian models, one would have to resort to Bayesian treatments like variational inference and Markov chain Monte Carlo (MCMC).
+In order to take the uncertainty into account and harness the full power of Bayesian models, one would have to resort to Bayesian treatments such as variational inference and Markov chain Monte Carlo (MCMC).
 For example, the original LDA uses variational inference to approximate the true posterior with factorized variational distributions \cite{LDA}.
 Learning of the latent variables and parameters then boils down to minimizing the KL-divergence between the variational distributions and the true posterior distributions.
-Besides variational inference, another choice for a Bayesian treatment is to use MCMC.
-For example, MCMC algorithms like \cite{porteous2008fast} have been proposed to learn the posterior distributions of LDA.
+Besides variational inference, another choice for a Bayesian treatment is MCMC.
+For example, MCMC algorithms such as \cite{porteous2008fast} have been proposed to learn the posterior distributions of LDA.